rolandhadi/raspberry-pi-lamp-server/README.md

 # raspberry-pi-lamp-server
-Infrastructure written as a code for configuring raspberry pi into a LAMP server via WIFI for managing and provisioning of infrastructure through code instead of through manual processes.
+Infrastructure written as a code for configuring raspberry pi into a LAMP server via WIFI for  provisioning of ready to use raspberry pi devices through code instead of through manual processes.

 # usage
 ```